joelparkerhenderson/demo-rust-axum/README.md

 ## 22. Bonus: Refactor to use a host, port, and socket address

-To bind the server, our demo code uses a socket address string:
+To bind the server, our demo code uses a socket address string.

+Edit file `main.rs`.

+The demo code is:

 ```rust
 axum::Server::bind(&"0.0.0.0:3000".parse().unwrap()) …
 ```

-If you prefer create a socket address step by step, then you can do this:
+If you prefer create a socket address step by step, then you can.

+Modify the demo code to do:

 ```rust
 use std::net::SocketAddr;